-But imagine a large housecat with them.
+Imagine a housecat with teeth like that.
 Yikes!

-Eusmilus and other nimravids, some of which were very large, are the second and earlier group of “false” sabertooths.
+Eusmilus and other nimravids, some of which were very large, are the oldest group of cat-like “false” sabertooths.

 In many ways, nimravids outdid the true sabercats.
-Besides having big sabers in very small animals, which never happened in cats, several of the complex cranial and body anatomy features that support a sabertooth lifestyle were also more advanced.
+Besides having big sabers in very small animals (Eusmilus) — something that has never happened in family Felidae, as far as we know — nimravids also had more specialized cranial and body anatomy features that support a sabertooth lifestyle.
 (Werdelin)

-That’s strange, because nimravids are very old.
-So old that the continents were in a slightly different configuration in their day.
+That’s strange, because nimravids are very old and evolution doesn’t typically reverse itself.
 (Antón; Bryant; Agustí and Antón; Prothero; Werdelin and others)

 In the fossil record, five to ten million years separate the last nimravid and the first barbourofelid.
 (Antón)

 That’s the last nimravid.
-No one knows how or when nimravids developed into Earth’s very first cat-like predators.
+No one knows how or when the first nimravids appeared.

 Their oldest fossils go back at least thirty-five million years, but according to some research, the group may be at least fifteen million years older than that.
 (Averianov and others; Peigné)